11 Best Philadelphia Thrift Stores We (brotherly) Love

 Every year, Philadelphians toss out over 35,000 tons of clothing and textiles.

 In fact, 85% of all textiles purchased in the US end up in landfills, where health hazards like odor, smoke, water contamination, and pollution cause environmental damage.

-Which is exactly why thrifting is one of the best ways to embrace slow fashion without sacrificing personal style.
+Which is exactly why thrifting (and shopping at the zero waste stores Philadelphia has to offer) is one of the best ways to embrace slow fashion (and sustainable living) without sacrificing personal style, or the planet.